mnot/I-D/http-proxy-problem/draft.md

 consent of either the end user or the origin server, a proxy that modifies content violates their relationship, thereby degrading trust in the Web overall.

-However, it should be noted that {{RFC7230}} explicitly allows "non-transparent" proxies that modify content in certain ways.
-Such proxies are required to honor the "no-transform" directive, giving both user agents and origin servers a mechanism to "opt out" of modifications; however, it is not technically enforced.
+However, it should be noted that Section 5.7.2 of {{RFC7230}} explicitly allows "non-transparent" proxies that modify content in certain ways.
+Such proxies are required to honor the "no-transform" directive, giving both user agents and origin servers a mechanism to "opt out" of modifications ({{RFC7234}}, Section 5.2.1.6); however, it is not technically enforced.

 {{W3C.NOTE-ct-guidelines-20101026}} is a product of the W3C Mobile Web Best Practices Working Group that attempts to set guidelines for content